 Groundwater Governance

 Groundwater is complex, unseen and often misunderstood.
-Even in places like the Great Lakes region – known for its abundance of natural lakes, rivers and streams – the groundwater aquifers that supply drinking water and support aquatic ecosystems are vulnerable to overuse and contamination.
-The variability of precipitation in a particular area, along with the underlying geology, plays a critical role in the availability and sustainability of groundwater.
+Even in places like the Great Lakes region – known for its abundance of natural lakes, rivers and streams – the groundwater that supplies drinking water and supports aquatic ecosystems is vulnerable to depletion.
+The variability of precipitation in a particular area, along with the underlying geology, plays a critical role in the availability and sustainability of groundwater use.

-Groundwater supplies 75 percent of Minnesota's drinking water and at least 90 percent of agricultural irrigation.
-That's why this is one of Freshwater's key focus areas: To ensure groundwater sustainability through restoration, governance and protection.
+Groundwater supplies 75 percent of Minnesota's drinking water and at least 90 percent of agricultural irrigation water.
+That's why this is one of Freshwater's key focus areas: ensuring groundwater sustainability through restoration, governance and protection.

 Groundwater Governance in the Great Lakes Region

-Freshwater is leading a multi-year project to study how groundwater is governed by the states of Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin, along with the 35 tribal nations within this region.
-This work also includes policy recommendations, collaboration and engagement with water managers and community members to help create a more equitable and effective structure for ensuring clean and sustainable groundwater – now and in the future.
+Freshwater has led multi-year projects to study how groundwater is governed across the region by the states of Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin, and 35 Tribal nations.
+The study was followed by policy recommendations and then active collaboration and engagement with water managers and community members to help create a more equitable and effective structure for ensuring clean and sustainable groundwater – now and in the future.

 Phase I (2021-2023)

-In Phase I of this project, Freshwater set out to provide an overview of the hydrogeology of the region and current groundwater institutions, governance approaches, and some of the challenges.
+In Phase I of this project, Freshwater assessed the status of groundwater knowledge and the current institutions managing it, the various governance approaches, and some of the challenges.

 Project announcement